 Scoop and roll one-inch cookie dough balls, then bake them.

-As soon as the cookies come out, roll them in confectioner's sugar and place them on a cooling rack.
+As soon as the cookies come out, roll them in the confectioners' sugar and place them on a cooling rack.

-Once the cookies are cool, roll them in a second coating of confectioner's sugar.
-They're ready to eat and they store well for up to 5 days!
+Let the cookies cool completely, then roll them in a second coating of confectioners' sugar.
+They're ready to eat, and they store well for up to five days!

-- Remember to allow at least 30 minutes for the cookie dough to chill.
-This helps the cookies keep their shape when baking, and to prevent the butter from melting out of the dough.
+- Remember to allow at least 30 minutes for the cookie dough to chill before you bake them.
+This helps the cookies keep their shape when baking, and prevents the butter from melting out of the dough.

-The recipe for Lime Cookie Butter Bites is below!
+The recipe for Lime Snowball Cookies is below!
 And here are a few more cookie recipes you should consider:

 Ingredients